 And don’t forget about the greenback.

-When Carol pays with cash, how can you engage her if you can’t identify her?
+When Anthony pays with cash, how can you engage him if you can’t identify him?

 These are the customers you’re missing.
 National chains like Target and Walmart have a wealth of data on their loyalty members, but little on the millions of shoppers who aren’t members and don’t care to be.

 That’s where technology like ReceetMe’s platform comes in.
 Digital receipts allow retailers to connect with their customers and authentically engage them, regardless of payment method.
 It’s about an enhanced and totally optimized retail experience.
 Smart companies understand the power of returns and exchanges and use it as an opportunity to re-engage the consumer.